What is Andrew Tobias’ portfolio?

 7. Now relax and forget the whole thing.
 Review it once a year, mainly to roll over your Treasury securities as they come due.
 Don’t spend any of the investment principal, but enjoy the extra income it throws off

 Here is Andrew Tobias in a short interview on what you can do with your finances, and what the greatest money pitfalls are for young people

-His book The Only Investment Guide You’ll Ever Need is well worth a read.
+His book The Only Investment Guide You’ll Ever Need is very good.

 Suggestions for your next steps

 Finding the correct portfolio is hard.
 Maintaining your portfolio is also daunting.
 If you are still in doubt about which portfolio to choose, we suggest you read our article How To Invest Money: 5 Simple Steps That Work For Anyone